s00d/vue3-migrate/prompt.md

 6. Use the `useRoute` and `useRouter` approach instead of `$route`.
 Same for `$router`.
 7. Store is not using Vuex but Pinia.
 8. Auth-related functions are accessible in stores/auth.ts, using useAuthStore.
-9. Do not use Ref if the type can be inferred from the value passed into ref().
+9. Do not use Ref if it is not necessary for reactivity.
-10. Do not put all the methods and properties into a global const object.
+10. Define methods and properties where they are used, not in a global const object.
 11. Prefer using global "const router = useRouter()" instead of live instantiation when needed.
 12. Replace any usage of `this.$router` or `this.$route` with the `router` or `route` from Vue Router 4's `useRouter` and `useRoute`.
 13. Replace any usage of `this.localePath` with `localePath` from Nuxt's `useLocalePath`.